theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/documentation/setup/ssis-migration.md

 ![VS-Deployment-Target](../../assets/images/xis/documentation/setup/VS_Deployment_Target.png){:class="img-responsive"}
 	- If your SSIS packages have been created by an SSDT/VS version from **after** 2015 for SQL Server 2014/2016, continue with step 6.
 	- If your SSIS packages have been created by an SSTD/VS version from **before** 2015 for SQL Server 2014/2016, select the SQL Server on which your packages have run until now (SQL Server 2014 or SQL Server 2016).
-	- If the SSIS packages have been prepared by the *XtractIS Conversion Preparer* from [Migrating from SQL Server 2008/2012 to SQL Server 2019](#migrate-from-sql-server-2012-to-sql-server-2019), select SQL Server 2016.<br>
+	- If the SSIS packages have been prepared by the *Xtract IS Conversion Preparer* from [Migrating from SQL Server 2008/2012 to SQL Server 2019](#migrate-from-sql-server-2012-to-sql-server-2019), select SQL Server 2016.<br>
 3. Save the project.
 4. Add the SSIS packages to the project.
 5. Save the project again.